This post was updated in September 2019.

-Packing is always important, but even more so when hiking to Everest Base Camp.
-I knew I would have to carry my backpack for 3 weeks and I wanted to be sure everything I brought was absolutely essential.
-Before starting our hike, I browsed through many packing lists and from these lists created my own ‘Essentials for EBC list’.
+Packing is always important, but even more so when hiking to the Everest Base Camp!
+I knew I would have to carry my backpack for three weeks and I wanted to be sure everything I brought was absolutely essential.

 My packing list for the Everest Base Camp trek